ujnm/ChessGame/README.md

 # ChessGame
-Project created using visual studio.
-Training for object-oriented programming.
+Project created as training for object-oriented programming.